 I just wish they always loved words as much as I do.

-Art directors do love text… but usually as a design element, not necessarily as something that actually contains meaning and needs to be read.
+Art directors do love text… but usually as a design element, not necessarily as something that contains meaning and needs to be read.
 I’ve seen words condensed without space to breathe, their serifs hacked off, their bodies bleached and flung against a dark background and sometimes even hung sideways or upside down.
 Consequently, the artwork looks fantastic, but the words require hardcore squinting that permanently embed crows-feet around my eyes.

 As if I need more.

 I agree that certain words deserve that treatment — and worse.
 Trying to read most business writing is like trying to chew sand, even when it’s clearly laid out.
-That point conceded, when it comes to words that people might actually want to read, textual harassment hurts everyone.
+That point conceded, when it comes to words that people might want to read, textual harassment hurts everyone.

 Look At What Some Yahoo!
 Did…

 Yahoo!
-Sports used to offer one of the cleanest sports experiences online, with clear white-on-black type, few special effects, and little drilling required.
+Sports used to offer one of the cleanest sports experiences online, with clear black text on a white background, few special effects, and little drilling required.
 Whatever you wanted was quick to find and easy to read.
 What more could a sports fan want?